masterthemes/masterthemes/template-spec.md

 multiple files or if there are alternate versions that can be supported.
 Each repository must contain a config.json5 file at the root of the repository.
 This file drives the rest of the process.

+It is recommended, but not required, to use a repository naming scheme of: masterthemes-template-[template-name] \(with dashes as separators).

 For the template files themselves, the [Mustache](https://mustache.github.io/) template format should be used.